aoberoi/SwiftUI-Set/README.md

       that were moving from a place that wasn't expected were not necessarily in the matched selection.
 No conclusive link yet found to whether or not the card layout reflows.

+      The insertion animation into the deck, specifically the cards coming from the playArea, is separated from the removal animation of cards from the playArea.
+This is best captured in video, but the former animation shows cards that are moving from the original position in playArea and fading in as the move towards the deck.
+The latter animation shows cards that are positioned where they got during the interrupted animation (matched cards on their way to the discard pile and unmatched cards reflowing in the grid) and fading out as they change direction to go towards the deck.
+I don't think this will be fixed by implementing the card flipping transition.
+I think the issue will become a lot less noticeable because the cards in the insertion animation will not be visible for the first half of the animation and by the time it is visible it will likely be very close to meeting the views in the removal animation.
+However, ideally the geometry should be matched.
+I think this issue can be recreated in a simpler sample app, and that can be used to investigate what's happening.

+      The layering order of the cards changes as soon as the New Game button is pressed.
+This most likely has to do with the fact that game.reset() will initialize a new deck with the cards shuffled into a new order.
+It seems like the best way to fix this might be to split game.reset() into two methods (one that pulls all the cards back in their existing order back to the deck and another that generates a new shuffled deck).
+Another way might be to use some view-specific @State.
+This seems lower priority and might also look find one the card flipping transition is implemented.

     * Related to above, when the playArea is scrollable and some of the top rows are not visible, and then pressing the new game button interrupts an animation of cards from the playArea moving to the discard pile, more issues are observed.
 Some cards animate into the playArea from the top during the time that all the cards are supposed to be animating to the deck.
 Then another animation occurs for dealing.
 Since there's so much going on here, the best way to capture it is with a video.
 There's a couple included in `resources`.

+      NOTE: since the change where implicit animations for ShakeEffect were removed, the cards animating into the playArea from the top do not occur.
+However, the subset of cards that should be animating into the deck actually animate to some place below the deck instead.
+The subset is the cards that will are being dealt into the playArea for the new game.
+All of those cards animate to the space below the deck (coming from the deck before new game, the playArea, and the discard pile).

+      That same animation (cards moving into the deck) also has another issue.
+The animation of cards coming from the playArea is split into two animations (like all matched geometry effect transitions): the cards in playArea being removed and the cards in deck being inserted.
+It seems like the cards in deck being inserted has a starting point back where the cards started in the playArea after the matched cards were removed, as if the remaining cards had reflowed into the grid.
+However the cards in the playArea being removed start animating from a place mid reflow (that animation wasn't complete when the New Game button was pressed).
+The two animations seem to meet at some point before flowing back to the deck.

+      There's a layering order problem like the one above.

+      Can this be reproduced in the portrait orientation?
+It was reproduced, but there's some new and interesting issues that became apparent.

+      Nothing is flying out into random places off screen (like it was when the ShakeEffect was still present), but there were two cards that animated into the playArea while the rest of the cards were animating into the deck.
+These two cards came from some off screen area above, and they came in at the size and animated to the place they would be after the new game was dealt, just before the rest of the cards were dealt for the new game.
+One of these two cards started in the discard pile and the other in the play area.
+The card from the playArea just suddenly disappeared instead of animating like the surrounding cards.
+Perhaps this issue is actually related to the lazy grid.

+      In addition, when reproduced in the portrait orientation the cards had a significant sudden jump in the animation position.
+And on top of that during the animation the zIndex of cards in the grid were changing on nearly every frame.
+These were the cards that were reflowing when the New Game button was pressed and it was only the half of the transition animation of the cards being removed from the play area.

+      what does this all look like in the debugger?

+      maybe we should add explicit source: true to the matchedGeometryEffect and see if that makes any difference.

+      i think it may be time to prototype an implementation using a Grid (or a simpler container) to see if we can narrow the issues down to the LazyVGrid

 1. Dealing 3 more card animations should be one transaction.
 When the existing selection contains a match, moving the matched cards to the discard pile should be in the same transaction and result